+Our common stock is listed on the NYSE MKT.
 Our board of directors undertook a review of its composition, the composition of its committees and the independence of each director.
 Based on information requested from and provided by each of our directors, our board of directors has determined that Messrs.
-Herbert Conrad, Stefano Ferrari and James Scibetta are "independent directors" as such term is defined in the rules of The NYSE MKT's corporate governance requirements and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended.
+Herbert Conrad, Eric Ende, Stefano Ferrari and James Scibetta are "independent directors" as such term is defined in the rules of The NYSE MKT's corporate governance requirements and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended.